GoogleCloudPlatform/community/tutorials/auto-data-tokenize/index.md

 ### Create service accounts

-We recommend that you run pipelines and samplper with fine-grained access control to improve access partitioning.
+We recommend that you run pipelines with fine-grained access control to improve access partitioning.
 If your project does not have a user-created service account, create one using following instructions.

 You can use your browser by going to [**Service